UFC Fight Night: Sandhagen vs. Font: Predictions & Analysis

 A few statistical edges stand out.
 Hadley throws significantly more leather — a 1.2 sig. strike per minute gap.
 Durden is far more active with takedowns, averaging 6.7 more per 15 minutes.
 Hadley has tighter striking defense, making opponents miss more often.

 The Pick: Jake Hadley over Cody Durden.
-The model is firm on this one: Hadley at 76%.
-The market implies 35% for Durden, but our model sees only 24%.
-That 11-point gap favoring Hadley is worth watching.
+We're leaning Hadley here at 70%, a solid but not overwhelming edge.
+The market implies 35% for Durden, but our model sees only 30%.
+That 5-point gap favoring Hadley is worth watching.

 Sean Woodson vs Dennis Buzukja